abzico/dyc/README.md

 # douyu-chat-scrapper

-It will help generating html file scrapping the last 20 (or configurable in the future) messages from users included a streamer itself in the chatbox ready for OBS or other streaming application to consume via browser source.
+It will help generating html file scrapping the last 20 (or configurable) messages from users included a streamer itself in the chatbox ready for OBS or other streaming application to consume via browser source.

 # Steps To Make It Work